Why are bees important?

 If you ask anyone what it takes to make a plant grow, they will likely tell you “water, soil, and sunshine.”
 While they’re not wrong, they also are not entirely correct.
 Water, soil, and sunshine may get the job started, but this new plant is going to need some assistance to really get things going…

-Bees are one of the most hard working and helpful species on the planet.
-They are also one of the most misunderstood species.
+Bees are one of the most hard-working and helpful species on the planet and they are also one of the most misunderstood species.

 Why Are Bees Important To Humans?